mFedorchuk/Suitest/README.md

 # Suitest

-Suitest provides easy unit testing for JavaScript code
+Suitest is a powerful and easy-to-use JavaScript test suite

 * Very simple to use
 * Client-side and server-side (including NodeJS) support